SayedBaladoh/Customers-PhoneNumbers-SQLite3-CRUD/README.md

 #### Running Frontend

-These instructions will get you a copy of the frontend project up and running on your local machine for development and testing purposes.
+These instructions will get you the `frontend` project up and running on your local machine for development and testing purposes.

 ##### Prerequisites